ipeaGIT/r5r/README.md

 ## Usage

-The package has five fundamental functions.
+The package has six **fundamental functions**:

 1. `setup_r5()`
-   * Downloads and stores locally an R5 Jar file (Jar file is downloaded only once per installation)
+   * Downloads and stores locally an R5 Jar file (the Jar file is downloaded only once per installation)
-   * Builds a multimodal transport network given (1) a street network in `.pbf` format (*mandatory*), (2) one or more public transport networks in `GTFS.zip` format  (optional), and (3) elevation data in `raster.tif` (optional).
+   * Builds a multimodal transport network given (1) a OpenStreetMap street network in `.pbf` format (*mandatory*), (2) one or more public transport networks in `GTFS.zip` format  (optional), and (3) elevation data in `raster.tif` (optional).